nirai-compiler/src/README.md

 A sample Nirai project can be found [here](https://github.com/nirai-compiler/sample-project)

-Currently, Nirai has been tested only on Windows and Mac.
-Support for Linux is planned.
+Nirai is currently supported on Windows, Mac OS X, and Linux platforms.